Major and Minor in Music

 Modified Major

-Requirements: Students must take MUS 99 (Proseminar) plus seven additional music courses that cover critical engagement, creative practice, and performance (PDF).
-Modified majors must be approved by the chair of the music department.
+Requirements: If Music is the primary department, students must take MUS 99: Proseminar (which fulfills the Culimating Experience*) plus seven additional music courses that cover critical engagement, creative practice, and performance (PDF).
+If Music is the secondary department, students must take four music courses that cover critical engagement, creative practice, and performance.
+Modified majors must be approved by the Chair.

 MUS 99 is offered only once a year during the fall term.
 Please plan ahead!